 Internet Domain: .in

 |Interesting Facts||Business Protocol|

 India is located in Southern Asia, bordering the Arabian Sea and the Bay of Bengal, between Burma and Pakistan.
 Its total area is 3,287,263 sq km, slightly more than one-third the size of the U.S., making it the 7th largest country in the world.

 India is the world’s largest democracy.
-It is considered a Federal Republic and is made up of 28 states and 7 union territories.
+It is considered a Federal Republic and is made up of 29 states and 7 union territories.
 Below are the branches of government

 Judicial: Supreme Court (one chief justice and 25 associate justices are appointed by the president and remain in office until they reach the age of 65 or are removed for "proved misbehavior")